CITUR-OS/CITUR-L/README.md

 <details>
 <summary>In linux</summary>

-clone it with the command: `git clone https://github.com/CITUR-OS/CITUR-L --depth 1`
+clone it with the command: `git clone https://github.com/CITUR-OS/CITUR-L`

 cd to the folder